syhw/snippyhollow.github.com/source/htk-pipeline/index.markdown

 ### Results you can expect

-On TIMIT, for phones recognition, the results I get are:
+On TIMIT (with MFCC 0 D A), for phones recognition, the results I get are:

 | [Phones]      | [Representation]    | [tune sil] | [bigram LM] | [% correct]   | [% PER]       |
 | ------------- | ------------------- |:-----------:|:-----------:|:-------------:|:-------------:|